 Because the snow melting system is embedded within the surface itself, the best time to install a snow melting system is when a walkway or ramp is either being created for the first time, redone, or expanded.

 These kinds of projects are typically undertaken from late spring to late fall.
-This is because it’s important that the ground temperature is above the freezing point.
+This is because it’s important that you avoid icing conditions during concrete installations and that the ground temperature is above the freezing point.

 Perhaps the most important stage in installing a snow melting system is getting a good installation plan.